Ronald Romm, Trumpeter

 In 1971, Ronald Romm joined the newly formed Canadian Brass, which later established itself as the premiere brass ensemble in the world.
 In June of 2000, he retired from the group after participating in over 4,500 concerts, 60 recordings, numerous television concert specials, videos, and hundreds of master classes.
 He has performed with major orchestras and with the greatest living conductors in the world.
 Ron has shared the stage in live performance and recorded CDs with leading artists including Wynton Marsalis, Arturo Sandoval, Jon Faddis, Doc Severinsen, and brass performers from the Boston Symphony Orchestra, New York Philharmonic, Philadelphia Orchestra, and Berlin Philharmonic.
 As an educator, Ronald Romm has contributed to the growth of brass performance through hundreds of student clinics and master classes worldwide.

 Ronald and his wife and long time partner, Steinway Artist Avis, continue an active concert career as a spectacular Trumpet and Piano duo.
 The Romms present their stage show “A Trumpeter’s Dream” worldwide.
-The latest exciting concert endeavors for The Ronald and Avis Romm Trumpet and Piano Duo are their spectacular Trumpet, Piano and Symphony Orchestra Pops Show and their “Christmas Pops with the Romms”.
+The latest exciting concert endeavors for The Ronald and Avis Romm Trumpet and Piano Duo are their spectacular Trumpet, Piano and Symphony Orchestra Pops Show and their “Christmas Pops with the Romms”, as well as concert/masterclass tours of France and Italy in spring of 2014.

-Meditations for Trumpet CD was recently released by Opening Day Entertainment Group and launched in the top ten of the Billboard Charts.
+Meditations for Trumpet CD was released by Opening Day Entertainment Group in 2012, and launched in the top ten list of the Billboard Charts.

 Avis, Ron and their trumpeter son Aaron also appear in concert and on recording as The Romm Trio.
-Recorded “singles” from the trio are slated to be released on their website www.MusicRomm.com very soon.
+Recorded “singles” from the trio are available on this website.

 Ronald Romm is a Yamaha Artist/Clinician.